All Episodes

 I would love to be criticized the way this piece criticizes Ted Cruz.

-He's steady, he's solid, he's dependable, he's always of good nature.
+He's always of good nature.

-No matter how much pressure he's under, he's got a smile for you, no matter how much pressure he's under, how many different directions being tugged.
+No matter how much pressure he's under, how many different directions being tugged.

-This piece is written as a criticism in the sense it's just not this is not the way people are.
+This piece is written as a criticism in the sense it's just not, this is not the way people are.

 Nobody can do this all the time.